hashgraph/hedera-services/platform-sdk/docs/core/signed-state-use.md

    a.
 If possible, use a `ReservedSignedState` in a try-with-resources block.
    b.
 Avoid using `@Nullable ReservedSignedState` parameters.
 As a pattern, it is better to pass a non-null
       `ReservedSignedState` wrapped around `null`.
+3. When creating a new `SignedState`, do not pass it to other methods or parts of the system with an implicit reference, always ensure that an explicit reservation is held before passing a `SignedState` to other parts of the code.
-3. It is NEVER thread safe for threads to read from the same `ReservedSignedState` instance concurrently with another thread calling `ReservedSignedState.close()`.
+4. It is NEVER thread safe for threads to read from the same `ReservedSignedState` instance concurrently with another thread calling `ReservedSignedState.close()`.
    a.
 In multithreaded environments, prefer to create a new `ReservedSignedState` for each thread that needs to
       read from the state, or
    b.
 Use the `SignedStateReference` and/or `SignedStateMap` utility objects, which provide thread-safe access and
       management of `SignedState` objects.
-4. When using any API that requires a reason to be provided when taking a new reservation on a signed state, ensure that the reason is sufficiently unique so that an engineer debugging a reference count exception can unambiguously find the code that is responsible for the reservation by searching for the reason string.
+5. When using any API that requires a reason to be provided when taking a new reservation on a signed state, ensure that the reason is sufficiently unique so that an engineer debugging a reference count exception can unambiguously find the code that is responsible for the reservation by searching for the reason string.
-5. Setting configuration `state.debugStackTracesEnabled = true` provides extra information in the logs when a reference count exception occurs.
+6. Setting configuration `state.debugStackTracesEnabled = true` provides extra information in the logs when a reference count exception occurs.
 This can be useful for debugging reference count issues, but it is critical that this setting is NEVER enabled in a production environment.